Skip to main content

 Medical malpractice occurs when a healthcare provider—doctor, nurse, hospital, or other medical professional—deviates from the accepted standard of care, and that deviation causes injury or death.
 We must prove the provider failed to do what a competent provider would have done under similar circumstances.

 We retain qualified medical experts who review the records and testify about the standard of care, how it was breached, and how that breach caused the death.
-Oklahoma law requires an affidavit of merit from a qualified expert before filing suit.
+Oklahoma's former affidavit-of-merit filing requirement was struck down, but expert support is still usually essential.
 We work with leading medical experts across specialties.

 Potentially yes.
 If the doctor was an employee of the hospital (not an independent contractor), the hospital may be directly liable.
 Additionally, hospitals can be liable for their own negligence—understaffing, inadequate supervision, equipment failures, and systemic failures.
 We investigate hospital liability.